Baba Jani (TV series): Production

 In May 2018, Faysal revealed that his next project was going to be "Baba Jani", a family drama, and that he was going to make his production debut with this serial.
-Ali Faizan, who previously directed serials like Khan and Piya Mann Bhaye, joined hands with him for the direction of the serial while scripts were penned down by Faiza Iftikhar.
+Ali Faizan, who previously directed serials like Khan and Piya Mann Bhaye, joined hands with him for the direction of the serial while the scripts were penned down by Faiza Iftikhar.

 About his character, he told The News International, "I play the role of a loyal brother who has three sisters, essayed by Saba Hameed, Jinaan Hussain, and Adla Khan.
 My character is a very positive one; he is a family man."
 He also said that his serial is an emotional roller coaster and deals with strained family relations.
-About the release, he said that it is going to launch on Geo Entertainment after Eid.
+About the release, he said that it was going to launch on Geo Entertainment after Eid.

 Broadcast and release

 Broadcast

 Baba Jani premiered on 8 September 2018.